 The Microsoft Dynamics platform has seen rapid innovation over the past few years.
 Since 2013, Dynamics CRM has followed a twice yearly release cycle, plus multiple other capabilities added via acquisitions and culminating with the rebranding of the platform as Dynamics 365.

 It may feel to the casual observer that this rapid current of change has grown to a roaring current, and that it is very difficult to know where to focus or how to keep up.
-As a tool to help companies stay up-to-date, we created the Dynamics 365 Roadmap series.
-Here are the latest posts in our series:
+So why should you try to keep up with the Dynamics 365 roadmap, and all the changes that the roadmap entails?

 Changes to functionality in Dynamics 365 are now evolutionary, rather than revolutionary.
 Five years ago, changes to CRM were rare, and when there was a new release, it would significantly change the user experience, and when new functionality was released, clients could not expect that there would be enhancements to that functionality in a timely manner.